Johnson scores 24 points to lead No. 19 Kentucky past Utah

 BIG PICTURE

 Utah: The Utes lost their eighth straight game to the Wildcats.
 Kentucky defeated Utah 78-69 in the 1998 NCAA title game in San Antonio.
 The Wildcats beat Utah six times in the 1990s, including four times in the NCAA Tournament.
-The Utes out-rebounded Kentucky 31-23, becoming the first team to top the Wildcats on the glass this season.
+The Utes out-rebounded Kentucky 31-23, becoming the first team to top the Wildcats on the boards this season.
+"That's one thing we can hang our hat on," Utah coach Larry Krystkowiak said.

 Kentucky: The Wildcats have picked up steam from behind the arc after starting the season slowly.
 Kentucky has made at least five 3-pointers in each of the past four games.
 The trend began when Kentucky connected on 10 3s in a 90-44 win over Monmouth on Nov.
 28.